ccodwg/Covid19CanadaArchive/README.md

-# Archive of COVID-19 Data from Canadian Government Sources
+# Archive of Canadian COVID-19 Data

 ## The data in this archive have moved.
 They can be accessed at the following link: [https://drive.google.com/drive/folders/10ET5FBqO-K8FBdEaXgBjBZwJskIZGKNG?usp=sharing](https://drive.google.com/drive/folders/10ET5FBqO-K8FBdEaXgBjBZwJskIZGKNG?usp=sharing)

 ###### From now on, this archive will be used only to store and collorate on archival scripts and metadata.
 Links to the data have been updated.
 Other options to explore and download the data will be available soon.

-This repository provides automated, daily backups of COVID-19 data from various Canadian government sources.
-Selected non-governmental sources are also included.
+This repository provides automated, daily backups of COVID-19 data from Canadian governmental and non-governmental sources.

 **File name timestamps are given in ET (America/Toronto) in the following format: %Y-%m-%d_%H-%M.** The script is run nightly around 23:00 ET.